 August 13, 2025, 5:27 am | Read time: 3 minutes

-In the U.S., Apple has kept the prices for the high-end iPhone models stable since 2017–but that might soon change.
+In the U.S., Apple has kept the prices for the high-end iPhone models stable since 2017–but that could soon change.
 Recent information from an industry analyst seems to confirm the price increase that has been speculated for months.
 The reasons for this are not only technical improvements but also U.S. foreign policy.

 All four iPhone 17 models could become more expensive

-The current uncertainty in the global market, particularly due to the tariff policies of the second Trump administration, is causing price concerns months before the launch of the iPhone 17 series.
-As TECHBOOK reported, there were actual iPhone panic buys in the U.S. in early April, as many customers feared price hikes.
-According to a report by the Wall Street Journal, Apple is considering making the iPhone 17 more expensive to secure profit margins.
+The current uncertainty in the global market, particularly due to the tariff policies of the second Trump administration, is already causing price concerns months before the launch of the iPhone 17 series.
+As reported by TECHBOOK, there were actual iPhone panic buys in the U.S. in early April, as many customers feared price hikes.
+According to a report by the “Wall Street Journal,” Apple is considering making the iPhone 17 more expensive to secure profit margins.
 The higher price is said to be justified by new features and a fresh design.
 However, it now appears that Apple could provide another good reason–at least for the iPhone 17 Pro.

 iPhone 17 Pro with more storage?